BAYLIN TECHNOLOGIES INC.

 - providing for the creation and maintenance of suitable records of Board proceedings; and

 - addressing all other matters required by law.

 3.1 Meetings.
 The Board will hold meeting at least quarterly, with additional meetings to be held depending on the state of the Company’s affairs and in light of opportunities or risks the Company faces.
 After each meeting of the Board, the directors will meet without management being present.
 In addition, separate meetings of the independent directors of the Board may be held at which members of management and the non-independent directors are not present.

 3.2.
 Delegation of Day-To-Day Management.
 The Board will delegate responsibility for the day-to-day management of the Company’s business and affairs to the Chief Executive Officer on such terms as the Board may determine.

 3.3 Delegation to Committees.
 Subject to applicable law, the Board may delegate to a committee of directors any of the powers of the Board.

 Review of Mandate

-The Corporate Governance and Compensation Committee will annually review and assess the adequacy of this mandate and recommend any proposed changes to the Board for consideration.
-The Board may, from time to time, amend this Mandate.
+The Corporate Governance and Compensation Committee will review and assess the adequacy of this Mandate annually and recommend any changes to the Board for its consideration.